-We are committed to providing a caring, friendly and safe environment for all of our pupils so they can learn in a relaxed and secure atmosphere.
+We are committed to our vision of promoting excellence within a caring, Christian community.
+As a Federation we live out our CARING vision to ensure that we provide a caring, friendly and safe environment for all of our pupils so they can learn in a relaxed and secure atmosphere.

 Bullying of any kind is unacceptable at our schools.
 If bullying does occur, all pupils should be able to tell and know that incidents will be dealt with promptly and effectively.
 We are a TELLING school.
 This means that anyone who knows that bullying is happening is expected to let someone know so that the bullying will stop.